-7.12.6 What Do I Do If an ECS Created from a Windows Image Failed to Start When I Have Enabled Automatic Configuration During Image Registration?
+7.14.6 What Do I Do If an ECS Created from a Windows Image Failed to Start When I Have Enabled Automatic Configuration During Image Registration?

-This issue is probably caused by the failure of offline VirtlO driver injection.
+This issue is probably caused by the failure of offline VirtIO driver injection.

-When you inject VirtIO drivers for a Windows ECS offline, there are some restrictions:
+When you inject the VirtIO driver for a Windows ECS offline, there are some restrictions:

-- If the boot mode in the image file is UEFI, the VirtIO drivers cannot be injected offline. - It is recommended that you disable Group Policy Object (GPO).
-Some policies may cause the failure of VirtIO driver injection offline.

-• It is recommended that you stop antivirus software.
-Otherwise, the VirtlO drivers may fail to be injected offline.
+- If the boot mode in the image file is UEFI, the VirtIO driver cannot be injected offline. - It is recommended that you disable Group Policy Object (GPO).
+Some policies may cause the failure of VirtIO driver injection offline. - It is recommended that you stop antivirus software.
+Otherwise, the VirtlO driver may fail to be injected offline.

-To update VirtIO drivers, you must install UVP VMTools.
+To update the VirtIO driver, you must install UVP VMTools.
 For how to install UVP VMTools, see Optimizing a Windows Private Image.

-7.12.7 What Do I Do If an Exception Occurs When I Start an ECS Created from an Image Using the UEFI Boot Mode?
+7.14.7 What Do I Do If an Exception Occurs When I Start an ECS Created from an Image Using the UEFI Boot Mode?